Look - Keyboard-First Launcher#

 • Builds local app bundle with Xcode (Debug)

-• Stops any running Look process
+• Stops any running Look process (including a Homebrew-installed instance)

 • Launches with LOOK_CONFIG_PATH=$HOME/.look.dev.config